devendranaga/linux-systems-programming-with-c/book.md

 ```

-to summarise, the following `sysconf` variables exists:
+To summarise, the following `sysconf` variables exists:

 |variable type | meaning |
 |--------------|---------|